 We recommend getting a local guide to show you the way from each place.
 The guide will also be able to take care of all the travel arrangements such as transportation and hotels.

 There were some parts of this trek we would have never found if we were on our own as you had to go through random paths in villages.
 These paths were not only difficult if not impossible to describe but just has hard to find unless you’re very familiar with the area.

 We recommend booking your treks in Nepal with Kathmandu Adventures.
 We did all of our trekking through them and plan on using them again when we come back.

 Kathmandu Adventures gives a percentage of their proceeds to help charities and other social enterprises such as building schools in rural areas, helping families who were displaced by the 2015 earthquake, and helping girls and women get an education in Nepal.

 We recommend requesting for Shyam and/or Rajan.
 Both of these guides were AMAZING and we will be requesting them when we come back to Everest Base Camp!

 Book your trip with Kathmandu Adventures through us and get an exclusive 30% discount with the promo code BOBOANDCHICHI30.

 Disclaimer: This page also contains affiliate links.
 That means if you purchase anything from this site we make a small commission to help us run our website.
 All products for sale on this website we stand by 100%.

-Liked this post?
+Liked this post on short treks in Nepal?
 Share the love on Pinterest below!

 Share this Post